 Just imagine it.
 A client, that is, a smoker desperate enough to want to stop smoking to put himself or herself in the hands of a Tobacco Treatment Specialist, approaches such an one and says, not ‘I want to stop smoking’, but, apparently, ‘Could you please help me to move towards making a quit attempt?’
 Not even making a quit attempt, mind you, but to move towards making a quit attempt!

-What ATTUD seems to be unaware of is that this is playing right into the hands of the large number of smokers who, whatever they may say, don’t really want to quit, or who are looking for a method of quitting that will probably fail.
+What ATTUD seems to be unaware of is that this is playing into the hands of the large number of smokers who, whatever they may say, don’t really want to quit, or who are looking for a method of quitting that will probably fail.

-I recall one smoker patient who came to me for an unrelated reason and when I offered my simple, guaranteed method of smoking cessation, said: ‘Thank you very much, Dr Symonds, but I don’t want to undertake your smoking cessation method because, if I did, I’m afraid I would succeed.’
+I recall one smoker patient who came to me for an unrelated reason and when I offered my simple, almost guaranteed method of smoking cessation, said: ‘Thank you very much, Dr Symonds, but I don’t want to undertake your smoking cessation method because, if I did, I’m afraid I would succeed.

 As is so common with the orthodox approach to smoking cessation, ATTUD seems fixated on the idea that smoking is largely a physical problem, so the focus of treatment is on nicotine products and drugs.
-Further, the impression is given that clients are helpless, passive people in the grip of an affliction beyond their control, who regularly turn up to meet the Tobacco Treatment Specialist and are the recipients of the techniques being offered, including those for the inevitable relapses.
+Further, the impression is given that clients are helpless, passive people in the grip of an affliction beyond their control, who will regularly turn up to meet the Tobacco Treatment Specialist and are the recipients of the techniques being offered, including those for the inevitable relapses.
 Treat smoking as a disease.

 © Gabriel Symonds